CalebQ42/squashfs/README.md

 * Reading the UID, GUID, Xatt, Compression Options, Export, and Fragment tables.
 * Implement other compression types (Should be relatively easy)
 * Squashing

+# Where I'm at.

+* I CAN READ THE ENTIRE DIRECTORY!!!!!
+(This is a big ol' step)